Explore personal identity, unite communities, and spark cultural change through printmaking.

 Kala emerging artist residencies

-During their final semester, undergraduate printingmaking majors can apply for the Hamaguchi Emerging Artist Residency.
+During their final semester, undergraduate printmaking majors can apply for the Hamaguchi Emerging Artist Residency.
 The recipient is given part-time access to the prestigious Kala Art Institute, located in Berkeley.
 They have total freedom to explore independent projects in various printmaking techniques, photo processes, book arts, and digital media.
-Culminating in a group exhibition, this is the perfect experience for those who want to continue their studio practice or pursue their studios in master's programs.
+Culminating in a group exhibition, this is the perfect experience for those who want to continue their studio practice or pursue their studies in master's programs.